Fluxonium as a control qubit for bosonic quantum information: Theoretical modeling

 Note that $K_2 \equiv K$.
 The terms in the sum are normal-ordered so that the $p-$th term only contributes to the energy once the cavity has at least $p$ photons.

-Because the bosonic control experiments in this work needed only a few cavity photons, the effects of higher $K_p$ were not seen.
+Because the bosonic control experiments in this work only need a few cavity photons, the effects of higher $K_p$ are not seen.
 But later experiments to create bosonic codes will need larger photon numbers.
-Thus, we simulate higher-order $K_p$ for the low-$K$ fluxonium proposed in section \ref{sec:prospects} (see Fiq. \ref{fig_5}) to verify its viability for general bosonic encoding.
+Thus, here we present simulated higher-order $K_p$ for the low-$K$ fluxonium proposed in section \ref{sec:prospects} (see Fiq. \ref{fig_5}) to verify its viability for general bosonic encoding.

 To compute $K_p$, we first found the dressed energies with scQubits \cite{scqubits_1,scqubits_2}.
 If $E_{g,n}$ is the energy when the fluxonium is in the ground state and the cavity has $n$ photons, then the coefficients $K_p$ are given by